alextanhongpin/evolutionary-architecture/ratelimit.md

 - client side (throttles network calls)

 ## Thoughts

 - how to deal with delay from reading/setting the values in distributed system?
 Add additional time
+- rate limiting and throttle are two different things for API Quotas.
+Rate limit is the rate at which the api may be consumed, normally requests per second, while throttle is the number of requests that can be made at the given time window.
+For example, our login api endpoint has a rate limit of 1 request per second (user can make up to 86,400 requests in a day), but it only has a daily limit of 10,000 requests per day.

 ## Algorithms